Brieews History, Family Crest & Coats of Arms

 In the North Riding of Yorkshire at Liverton, other early records of the family were found.
 "This place, which at the time of the Domesday Survey was a barren and unprofitable waste, was granted by the Conqueror to Robert de Brus, lord of Skelton."

 Robert I de Brus, 1st Lord of Annandale (c.1070-1142) was the first of the Bruce family to hold lands in Scotland.
 He founded Gisborough Priory in Yorkshire, in present-day Redcar and Cleveland, in 1119.
 Close friends with David FitzMalcolm, later known as King David I of Scotland, he was granted extensive lands in he Cotentin Peninsula c.
 1120.

-Another 345 words (25 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Brieews History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brieews research.
+Another 173 words (12 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Brieews History in all our PDF Extended History products and printed products wherever possible.

 Brieews Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Brieews has been recorded under many different variations, including Bruce, Brus (Gaelic), Bruys, Bruse and others.

 Early Notables of the Brieews family (pre 1700)

 Outstanding amongst the family at this time was Robert Bruce (1274-1329), King of Scotland.
 His body is buried in Dunfermline Abbey, while his heart is buried in Melrose Abbey.
 His embalmed...